quii/learn-go-with-tests/scaling-acceptance-tests.md

 - You could argue that I should be writing tests to drive out the various `if err != nil`, but in my experience, so long as you're not doing anything with the `err`, tests that say "you return the error you get" are relatively low value.
 - **You shouldn't use the default HTTP client**.
 Later we'll pass in an HTTP client to configure it with timeouts etc., but for now, we're just trying to get ourselves to a passing test.
+-  In our `greeter_server_test.go` we called the Driver function from `go_specs_greet` package which we have now created, don't forget to add `github.com/quii/go-specs-greet` to its imports.
 Try and rerun the tests; they should now compile but not pass.

 ```